webfoolery/gears/README.md

 The formula to calculate it is (largest sprocket - smallest sprocket) + (largest chainring - smallest chainring)

 ## Changelog
+**2021-06-29**
+ - Removes JQuery & JQuery Mobile styling & Javascript
+ - All javascript is now vanilla, some ES6
+ - Adds ordering option to the results, ordering by gear ratio ascending or descending
+ - Adds a list showing gear ratios in linear order and highlights those that are close together

  **2019-09-13**
-Adds (i) info icons to the form labels
+ - Adds (i) info icons to the form labels

  **2018-12-13**
-Removes HTML for the preset selector and modified Javascript to populate the <options> from the preset object
+ - Removes HTML for the preset selector and modified Javascript to populate the <options> from the preset object

  **2018-12-11**
-Updates & adds some bike names
+ - Updates & adds some bike names

  **2018-03-31**
-Removes dependancy on PHP, how operates solely as HTML, JS & CSS
+ - Removes dependancy on PHP, how operates solely as HTML, JS & CSS
-Removes text shadow on results table as it makes it difficult to read in some circumstances
+ - Removes text shadow on results table as it makes it difficult to read in some circumstances